GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 When someone is added to a Space, they will be emailed to accept the invite and join the Space.

-**NOTE:** The user will need to "activate" Google Chat if they've never used it before.
+> **Warning** The user will need to "activate" Google Chat if they've never used it before.
 Be aware of this.

 #### Calendar Invite